How Hydroelectric Power Works

-Especially in areas where there is a high level of unemployment, the construction of hydroelectric plants can be an opportunity to create jobs and improve the overalls living conditions of the local populations.
+Especially in areas where there is a high level of unemployment, the construction of hydroelectric plants can be an opportunity to create jobs and improve the overall living conditions of the local populations.
 As a result, the average incomes of the local population increase, which in turn increases the level of consumption and tax revenue.

 #7.
 Contribute to the Development of Remotes Communities

-Hydroelectric power plants supply electricity to remotes communities, attracting the construction of highways, industry, & commerce.
+Hydroelectric power plants supply electricity to remote communities, attracting the construction of highways, industry, & commerce.
 All these activities serve to uplift the economies of these remote areas, increase access to education & healthcare, and enhance the overall quality of life of the residents.

 #8.
 Recreational opportunities